Logo Icon

 • Question Categorization: Practice diverse types of percentage problems, such as election-based, profit and loss, and marks-related scenarios, to build versatility.

-• Use Shortcuts: Leverage mental math and approximation techniques to save time and improve accuracy in calculations.
+• Use Shortcuts: Leverage mental math and approximation techniques to save time and improve calculation accuracy.

 • Consistent Revision: Maintain a formula sheet and error log to ensure regular review and reinforcement of key concepts and mistakes.